Tarrasch/antigen-hs/README.md

 cause of slow zsh startup times.
 After the switch, I went from a loading time of 1.00 seconds to less than 0.10 seconds (wall clock).

+The performance improvement is achieved by *generating* a shell script consisting of commands to source your plugin scripts.
+The script contains full absolute paths of your plugins scripts.
+In antigen, the paths are calculated every time a new shell is opened.

 ## Installing

 Since this plugin is not entirely written in zsh (unlike antigen), it has a few